 - 2.5 Five years relevant work experience of which at least two years should be from the aeronautical industry in an appropriate position. - 3.
-Flight operations.
-The nominated person should hold or have held a valid Airline Transport Pilot License as a pilot in command and the associated ratings appropriate to a type of operation conducted under the AOC.
-In case the nominated person's Airline Transport Pilot License and ratings are not current, his/her deputy should hold a valid Airline Transport Pilot License as a pilot in command and the associated ratings. - 4.
+Flight Operations.
+The nominated post holder or his deputy should hold a valid Flight Crew License appropriate to the type of operation conducted under the AOC in accordance with the following: - 3.1 If the AOC includes airplanes certificated for a minimum crew of 2 pilots, an Airline Transport Pilot's License issued or validated by CARC: - 3.2 If the AOC is limited to airplanes certificated for a minimum crew of 1 pilot, a Commercial Pilot's License, and if appropriate to the operation, an Instrument Rating issued or validated by CARC. - 4.
 Maintenance System.
 The nominated post holder should possess the following: - 4.1 Relevant engineering degree or aircraft maintenance technician with additional education acceptable to CARC.
 'Relevant engineering degree' means an engineering degree from Aeronautical, Mechanical, Electrical, Electronic, Avionic or other studies relevant to the maintenance of aircraft/aircraft components. - 4.2 Thorough familiarity with the organization's Maintenance Management Exposition. - 4.3 Knowledge of the relevant type (s) of aircraft. - 4.4 Knowledge of maintenance methods. - 5.
-Crew training.
-The nominated person and his/her deputy should hold a valid Airline Transport Pilot License as a pilot in command and to be a current type rating instructor on a type operated under the AOC.
-The nominated person should have a thorough knowledge of the AOC holder's crew training concept for flight, cabin and when relevant other crew - 6.
+Crew Training.
+The nominated post holder or his deputy should be a current Type Rating Instructor on a type/class operated under the AOC. - 5.1 The nominated Post holder should have a thorough knowledge of the AOC holder's crew training concept for Flight Crew and for Cabin Crew when relevant. - 6.
 Ground Operations.
 The nominated post holder should have a thorough knowledge of the AOC holder's ground operations concept.